Egress Gateways

 If no pods are returned, deploy the Istio egress gateway by performing the following step.

-2. If you used an IstioOperator CR to install Istio, add the following fields to your configuration:
+2. If you used an IstioOperator configuration to install Istio, add the following fields to your configuration:

 spec: